Cook, Chubb, Conner lead Week 15 fantasy football running back rankings

 Arizona Cardinals running back James Conner (R) is the No. 3 fantasy football option in my Week 15 rankings.
 File Photo by Mark Black/UPI | License Photo

 MIAMI, Dec.
-15 (UPI) -- Dalvin Cook, Nick Chubb, James Conner, Jonathan Taylor and Austin Ekeler top my Week 15 fantasy football running back rankings for 2021.
+15 (UPI) -- Dalvin Cook, Nick Chubb, James Conner, Jonathan Taylor and David Montgomery top my Week 15 fantasy football running back rankings for 2021.

-David Montgomery, Alvin Kamara, Josh Jacobs, Clyde Edwards-Helaire and Joe Mixon round out my Top 10 options for Week 15.
+Alvin Kamara, Josh Jacobs, Joe Mixon, Aaron Jones and Leonard Fournette round out my Top 10 options for Week 15.

 D'Onta Foreman, Sony Michel and James Robinson are among the other running backs to consider for your weekly lineup.